kingslycb/eDNAcheck-tool/README.md

 The output file (.xlsx) summarizes top occurrence matches per sample.
 The number of matches  in the output file is user-defined and ranges from 1 to all available occurrence records.
 The default is 10.
 The output is occampanied by an interactive map with occurence matches.

+eDNAcheck provides two validation options:

-The **eDNAcheck** offers two possibilities: check the data against global biodiversity repositories (already implemented) or against a custom database (under development).
+1. Global repository check – compares your data against global biodiversity databases (already implemented).
+1. Custom database check – allows validation against a user-defined database (currently under development).

 The required format for the custom database will be: Species name, Genus name, Lat, Lon, Year, Collection/observation date, Optional: any other metadata related to the species/genus occurences

 ------------------------------------------------------------------

 # Contact and citation information